21centuryweather/21st-Century-Weather-Software-Wiki/UM/regional-intro.md

 - Sea Surface Temperature values (either prescribed of climatologies) etc.

-These ancillaries will be created for a fixed resolution and will be stored on disk.
+These ancillaries are unique for each fixed resolution and will be stored on disk.

 The processor layout (how the UM is parallelised across multiple cores) will also be tested and fixed for a prescribed resolution.

 When running a global experiment, the researcher will generally only perturb one or two parameters.
-They can leverage off the existing ancillary and configuration files that are stored in a central repository.
+They will leverage off the existing ancillary and configuration files that are stored in a central repository.

 In conclusion, maintaining and running a global model is very simple once the initial work to create ancillaries and test the stability of the suite has been complete.